4. Skip to content

 """

-Computes the log-probability of an input sample.
+Compute the log-probability of a provided sample.
+If no

-If no sample is provided, a new one is drawn internally from the
+sample is passed, one is drawn internally.

 Args:

-x: Optional sample tensor to evaluate.
+x: Optional sample to evaluate.
+If None, a new sample is

 Returns: